Table of Contents

 As a personality theory

-Following the events of World War II, his theory was left alone until people got the idea to simply remove the racial aspects of the theory, turning it into a personality diagnosis test.
-It's known that Léone Bourdel had published an academic paper in 1962,6) but it wasn't really popular until Masahiko Nomi published a book in 1971 that somehow became a bestseller in East Asian countries like Japan and South Korea.
+Following the events of World War II, such theories were left alone until people got the idea to simply 'remove' the theory's racial aspects, turning it into a personality diagnosis test.
+It was known that Léone Bourdel had published an academic paper in 1962,6) but it wasn't really popular until Masahiko Nomi published a book in 1971, which somehow became a bestseller in East Asian countries like Japan and South Korea.

-Soon enough, it became a cultural phenomenon that influenced media, television segments, and became a factoid that people really wanted to know about their favorite celebrities or fictional characters.
-However, psychologists would quickly discover that the reformed theory made people uncomfortable as the whole thing could still create discriminatory assumptions of others despite the change.7)
+Soon enough, it became a cultural phenomenon which influenced media, television segments, and became a factoid that people really wanted to know about their favorite celebrities or fictional characters.
+However, the psychologists would quickly discover that the reformed theory made people uncomfortable, as the whole thing could still create discriminatory assumptions of others despite the change.7)

-However, it took decades until the theory started being phased out in the 2000s.
-Japan would shelve it after the Broadcasting Ethics & Program Improvement Organization declared it a “social issue” in 2004,8) then South Korea saw the Korean Society of Hematology formally reject it in 2008.9)10) Of course, some people still believe in it to this date, but please keep in mind that its dark history isn't common knowledge.
+However, it took decades until their theory started being phased out in the 2000s.
+Japan eventually shelved it after the Broadcasting Ethics & Program Improvement Organization deemed it a 'social issue' in 2004,8) then South Korea saw the Korean Society of Hematology formally reject it in 2008.9)10) Of course, some might still believe in it to this date, but please keep in mind that its dark history isn't common knowledge.

 Assessments